 Prairie skinks eat a variety of insects, such as grasshoppers, crickets, beetles, and caterpillars, plus spiders, snails, and young lizards.

-Both subspecies are listed in Missouri as species of conservation concern.
+Both prairie skink subspecies are rare in Missouri and are listed as species of conservation concern.
 Like many organisms that can only live on native prairie, this lizard is declining due to degradation, loss, and fragmentation of habitat.
 Much of our native prairie was lost years ago when it was plowed and converted into crop fields.
-Both prairie skinks subspecies are species of conservation concern in Missouri due to their rarity in the state.

 Until 1992, only one record — from 1949 — had existed for the northern prairie skink subspecies in Missouri.
 In 1992, researchers found numerous individuals in a remnant native prairie in Harrison County, but records still remain scarce in the state.
 Missouri's populations of northern prairie skink represent the far southeastern edge of its overall North American range.

 The southern prairie skink subspecies was first reported in Missouri in April 1992, in Barton County.
-To date, this is still the only known location for the southern prairie skink in Missouri.
-Missouri's populations of southern prairie skink represent the far northeastern edge of its overall North American range.
+It remains the only known location for the southern prairie skink in Missouri.
+Missouri’s populations of southern prairie skink represent the far northeastern edge of its overall North American range.

-Some scientists consider these two subspecies as fully distinct species.
+Some scientists consider our two subspecies as fully distinct species.
 Once adequate geographic sampling and genetic testing is completed, these lizards may become accepted as different species.

 Life Cycle